-What we are doing for safety measures when we are open -
+What we are doing for safety measures

 1. We have installed plexiglas between students, reducing the class size, teachers and students will be checked for temperature upon arrival with a Non-Contact thermometer.

 2. Teachers will wear mask, Students will wear mask unless it's not required by the law, (Gloves and head shields for teachers will be available).